blladnar/cdtblog/_posts/2022-07-28-Onward-To-Yellowstone.markdown

 The trail today started off a little rough, but quickly became beautiful.
 The mountains have changed dramatically and they remind me much more of the northern Rockies in Glacier and Canada.

 I passed a cool little resort that had a ton of horses.
-I saw a few snow cars parked behind a barn too, so maybe they do some fun winter stuff like cat skiing.
+I saw a few snow cats parked behind a barn too, so maybe they do some fun winter stuff like cat skiing.
 My winter road trip plans keep getting longer.

 <img src="/img/Onward To Yellowstone1.jpg" class="img-fluid">